 Just like having the oil changed for your car, your furnace (as well as your air conditioner) needs an annual tune-up in order to run properly and efficiently.
 Not only does a furnace maintenance help increase the energy efficiency of the furnace, it may help to prevent a breakdown during the coldest months of year, when furnace repair costs are also at their yearly peak.

 To put your mind at ease, here are some of the most frequently asked questions when it comes to common heating problems.

-Is it normal for the furnace to make a clicking sound when I turn it on?
+Is it normal that my furnace makes a clicking sound when I turn it on?

 It is normal to hear a clicking sound when you start up your furnace.
 This is most likely the spark igniter on the furnace.
-If you do experience louder and more frequent noises, call R & M Climate Control Service Experts Heating & Air Conditioning today at for a safety evaluation.
+If you do experience louder and more frequent noises, call R & M Climate Control Service Experts today at 865-229-6176 for a safety evaluation.

 What are the pipes coming out of the tip of my furnace?